 EXHIBIT 2: FINANCIAL PLAN

 B.1 Budget Summary

-The five-year projected budget is included on the following page.
+The most recent five-year projected budget is available from the Ohio Department of Education here and fully incorporated by reference herein.
 Projections are subject to revision at the discretion of the Governing Authority.